Queens Park is Invercargill's pride and joy - a paradise of cool climate gardens and walkways.

 Just north of Invercargill's city centre, Queens Park sprawls across 80 beautiful hectares.
 Special features include a beautiful and varied rose garden, a rhododendron dell, an azalea garden, dramatic tree-lined walkways, tracks through native forest, a Japanese garden, rock and herb gardens.
 An indoor wintergarden features tropical and flowering plants; cacti are displayed in an adjoining house.
 Queens Park also has an impressive bird aviary, animal enclosures, children's play areas, extensive sporting facilities and cafés.

-Prominent in the grounds of Queens Park is the Southland Museum and Art Gallery - a very distinctive pyramid-shaped building.
-A highlight of the museum is the Maori Gallery, which emphasizes the everyday aspects of pre-European life.
-The museum also has a Tuatarium, where you can see tuatara and find out about the captive breeding programme.
+Queens Park has a Tuatarium, where you can see tuatara and find out about the captive breeding programme.
 Tuatara are native reptiles with a lineage that stretches back 225 million years - they were around when dinosaurs walked the earth.